Typhoon Goni: Philippines

 On October 31, Cavite officials declared the province under a state of calamity from the effects of the typhoon.
 In Catanduanes, 90% of infrastructure was damaged as reported by the Philippine National Police, with 10,000 or about 65% of houses made of light materials destroyed, and 3,000 or 20% of larger houses either destroyed or damaged.
 Communication to the island was limited as about 80% of power posts and communication towers were severely damaged, but communication with the island was quickly reestablished on November 2.
 Damage to the abaca crop on the island caused by the typhoon is estimated to cost ₱400 million, with other crops' totaling ₱200 million.
 The total economic loss from the general damage of the typhoon was estimated to be $1.0 billion.

 Broadcast news coverage on Goni was significantly reduced compared to typhoons in previous years because of the shutdown of the ABS-CBN broadcast network, which had local news bureaus and strong signal reach in provinces far from Manila.
 This caused difficulties in disseminating information about Goni to remote localities where only the said network could reach, resulting in people voicing their frustrations on social media during and after the typhoon.

 In the Bicol Region alone, over 96,000 families or about 346,000 individuals were in evacuation centers.
 390,028 individuals were displaced from their homes, and 1,103 passengers remain stranded in the ports.
 In Aurora, 9,747 individuals were displaced from their homes.
 About 226 schools have been damaged by the typhoon, including 7,169 learning materials and 194 computer sets; the majority of which were within Bicol but some were in Mimaropa and Calabarzon.
 In total, 68.6 million people have been affected by Typhoon Goni in some way, including 724,000 children in the most affected areas.

 The NDDRMC had already recommended to not fill evacuation centers completely to comply with social distancing regulations to prevent the spread of COVID-19 before the typhoon struck the country.
 The Department of Health recommended the usage of modular tents and immediate symptoms screening in evacuation centers, while Secretary of Health Francisco Duque III asked local government to deploy safety officers to prevent the spread of the disease.
 Nevertheless, many health facilities were damaged by the typhoon, and health workers struggled to get to evacuation centers due to floods.
-In Manila, which had been battling numerous COVID-19 outbreaks, Mayor Francisco Domagoso said that the city struggled to strictly follow health protocols in evacuation centers.
+In Manila, which had been battling numerous COVID-19 outbreaks, Mayor Isko Moreno said that the city struggled to strictly follow health protocols in evacuation centers.
 Due to the complications encountered when assigning evacuation centers, Congress has since revived talks on the construction of dedicated evacuation centers.

 On November 2, Camarines Sur officials placed the province under a state of calamity, with Catanduanes doing the same on November 4.

 During the 37th ASEAN Summit on November 12, President Rodrigo Duterte urged the organization members to help in fighting against climate change.